rbrown146/Gov_Election_Analytics/index.md

 **Unemployment Model Clinton Voteshare** - 52.04%

 By this metric, unemployment seems to be about as accurate a predictor as GDP, while inflation is more precise than RDI.
+Now for 2020:

+**Inflation Model Trump Voteshare 2020** - 49.75%

+**Unemployment Model Trump Voteshare 2020** - 52.18%

+These predictions seem much more accurate than the ones yielded by GDP and RDI.
+But remember that our unemployment model has unemployment positively correlated with incumbent party voteshare while inflation has a large t value.
+So while these predictions might seem accurate, they should be viewed skeptically.

+#### Stock Market Opening Value and Number of Stock Trades

 ### Week of 9/6: Past Insights